The Power of Priority Channel Systems: Hardy Computations by PCSs

 \section{Hardy Computations by PCSs}

-In this section we show how PCSs can weakly compute the Hardy functions $H^\alpha$ and their inverses for all ordinals $\alpha$ below $\Omega$, which is the key ingredient for \autoref{theo-PCS-e0hard}.
-For this, we develop (\autoref{ssec-enc-ordinals}) encodings $s(\alpha)\in\Sigma_d^*$ for ordinals $\alpha\in\Omega_d$ and show how PCSs can compute with these codes, e.g.\ build the code for $\lambda_n$ from the code of a limit $\lambda$.
-This is used (\autoref{ssec-enc-hardy}) to design PCSs that ``\emph{weakly compute}'' $H^\alpha$ and $(H^\alpha)^{-1}$ in the sense of Def.~\ref{def-hardy-computers} below.
+In this section we show how PCSs can weakly compute the Hardy functions $H^\alpha$ and their inverses for all ordinals $\alpha$ below $\Omega$, which is the key ingredient for \autoref{theo-PCS-e0hard} below stating our hardness result.
+For this, we develop in \autoref{ssec-enc-ordinals} encodings $s(\alpha)\in\Sigma_d^*$ for ordinals $\alpha\in\Omega_d$ and show how PCSs can compute with these codes, \emph{e.g.} build the code for $\lambda_n$ from the code of a limit $\lambda$.
+This is used in \autoref{ssec-enc-hardy} to design PCSs that \emph{weakly compute} $H^\alpha$ and $(H^\alpha)^{-1}$ in the sense of \autoref{def-hardy-computers} below.